christinabranco/weatherbot/README.md

 # weatherbot
-A simple Telegram bot for weather forecasts.
+A Telegram bot for weather forecasts.